zirujauak/mxyzptlk/README.md

 * The [Masterpieces Of Infocom](https://en.wikipedia.org/wiki/Classic_Text_Adventure_Masterpieces_of_Infocom) CD-ROM

-    Published by Activision back in 1996, this release contains zcode files for (almost*) every Infocom game ever published.
+    Published by Activision back in 1996, this release contains zcode files for every* Infocom interactive fiction game published.
 If you can procure a copy, the `.DAT` files on this CD are the zcode files.

-    *\* Except `The Hitchhiker's Guide To The Galaxy` and `James Clavell's Shogun` due to licensing issues.  `Shogun` is a graphical V6 game that won't run anyway, but `HHGTTG` is a classic and is sorely missed.*
+    *\* Excepting `The Hitchhiker's Guide To The Galaxy` and `James Clavell's Shogun`, which are absent due to expired licensing agreements.  `Shogun` is a V6 game and is not supported, but `THHGTTG` is a classic and is sorely missed.*

 #### **A Note About Blorb Resource Files**
 Certain revisions of `The Lurking Horror` and `Sherlock` support sound effects.
 In order to use them, a Blorb file with the sound resources needs to be located in the same directory as the game file, with same filename and a `.blorb` or `.blb` extension in order for `mxyzptlk` to locate it.
 In other words, when playing `the-lurking-horror.z3`, the Blorb file should be named `the-lurking-horror.blorb` or `the-lurking-horror.blb`.

 #### **A Note About Files (Saves And Transcripts)**
 When saving or restoring game state, `mxyzptlk` will prompt for a filename.
-When saving, the default name is `{zcode-file-minus-extension}-##.ifzs`, where `##` starts at "01" and will count upwards to the first filename not present on disk.
+When saving, the default name is `{zcode-file-minus-extension}-##.ifzs`, where `##` starts at "01" and will count upwards to the first filename not found on in the current working directory.
 When restoring, the prompt defaults to the last (numerically) file found on disk.
+Attempting to save to an invalid location or restore an invalid file will display an error message to the screen, but shouldn't cause the game to crash or exit.

-Transcripting (recording the game session via the `script` and `unscript` command in most games) uses the same naming as save/restore except with a `.txt` extension.
+Transcripting (recording the game session via the `script` and `unscript` command in most games) uses the same naming as save except with a `.txt` extension.
+A prompt for a filename is only shown once* during program execution and all transcripted text will be placed in the same file.

 Any errors creating, opening, reading, or writing to files are reported by the interpreter and shouldn't halt game execution.

-If transcripting fails, the game will print the transcripting header, but transcripting will not be enabled.
+*\*If creation of the transcript file fails, the game code may print the transcript heading, but transcripting will _not_ be enabled and not text is written to disk.
+Attempting to start scripting a second time _will_ prompt for a filename again*

 ### Configuration